lexibank/tlopo/out/vol3/chapter12.md

 12.5.1.3 Midrib of the frond

-Modem languages tend to have a distinctive term for the midrib or spine of a coconut frond, e.g. Iduna domoluluna '(main) stalk of coconut leaf, Nduke kilikava- 'stem of coconut frond, especially at thick end ', Wayan Fijian balotu 'a coconut frond stalk stripped of its leaflets; the stem of the coconut frond, used for firewood and torches'.
+Modern languages tend to have a distinctive term for the midrib or spine of a coconut frond, e.g. Iduna domoluluna '(main) stalk of coconut leaf, Nduke kilikava- 'stem of coconut frond, especially at thick end ', Wayan Fijian balotu 'a coconut frond stalk stripped of its leaflets; the stem of the coconut frond, used for firewood and torches'.
 There are two candidate terms for this meaning, POc &ast;bala(p,b )a(q) and POc &ast;sasaRi.
 Both may have denoted both the palm frond and the midrib-unsurprisingly, as a midrib is accompanied by its leaflets until they are stripped off.

 <table>
 <tr>